Skip to main content

 Texas Residential Energy Code (TREC) Requirements

-The 12% duct leakage limit sounds generous until you realize that losing 12% of your airflow costs you about 15-20% of your system’s capacity.
-In mild climates, systems have excess capacity to handle this loss.
-In North Texas, where systems often run at maximum capacity for months, that 12% loss can be the difference between adequate cooling and a system that struggles constantly.
+That 12% duct leakage limit sounds generous.
+But losing 12% of your airflow really costs you 15-20% of your system’s capacity.
+In Michigan, systems have extra capacity to absorb that kind of loss.
+Here, where your AC runs flat out from June through September, that 12% can be the difference between a house that stays cool and one that never quite gets there.

-The R-8 insulation requirement is based on energy modeling that assumes moderate attic temperatures.
-When attic temperatures hit 140°F, R-8 isn’t enough to prevent significant energy losses.
-I typically install R-10 or R-12 insulation in North Texas attics because the energy savings pay for the upgrade within two years.
+The R-8 insulation requirement was modeled for moderate attic temps.
+When you’re dealing with 140°F attics?
+R-8 doesn’t cut it.
+I put in R-10 or R-12 in North Texas attics because the energy savings pay for the upgrade inside two years.
+Sometimes faster.

 Manual D Design Standards